honeyligo/StormCpp/README.md

 # StormCpp
-a sampe descript how to implement multilang of storm in C++. this code is updated from Sasa Petrovic's first contribution. http://demeter.inf.ed.ac.uk/cross/stormcpp.html
+a sampe descript how to implement multilang of storm in C++. this code is updated from Sasa Petrovic's first contribution, including spout and bolt. http://demeter.inf.ed.ac.uk/cross/stormcpp.html

 # update